-The list of all the old Hollywood actors who were drunks and the list of all the old Hollywood actors, period, are quite nearly the same list.
-The booze flowed more freely in those halcyon days before all the drunken accidents, before Errol Flynn got the Warner Bros. studio lot bar shut down, and before the spoilsport of "medical science" told us about all the terrible things alcohol was doing to our bodies.
+The list of all the old Hollywood actors who were drunks and the list of all the old Hollywood actors, period, almost look like the same list at first glance.
+The taps flowed a bit more freely in the halcyon days before all the drunken accidents, before Errol Flynn got the Warner Bros. studio lot bar shut down, and before people realized all the terrible things alcohol could mdo to their bodies and lives.

 Our standards for alcoholism have shifted a few degrees toward the abstentious over the years and many folks that contemporary society would deem "alcoholic" the culture of the past would have just called "fun."
-There are, however, some true superstars that stand out even amongst the pantheon of the old Hollywood drunks; your gold medalists on the Olympic Drinking Team, if you will.
-This article, then, is a celebration of the wild, hedonistic lives those Golden Era stars lived - and a cautionary tale for all those that want to avoid fates like ending up on Skid Row, dying with their spines coated in crystallized alcohol, or even worse: sobriety.
+There are, however, some true superstars that stand out even amongst the pantheon of the old Hollywood drunks.
+This article recounts the hedonistic lives those Golden Era stars lived and serves as a cautionary tale for all those that want to avoid similar fates.

 If you listen to the accounts of various studio publicists, Humphrey Bogart got the distinctive scar above his lip from either a childhood fist fight, after being punched by a prisoner he was transporting as a sailor in the Navy, or after taking shrapnel during a battle while aboard the USS Leviathan.
 If you ask his post-Navy drinking buddies, on the other hand, they’ll tell you that Bogie got the scar during one of his many barroom brawls in the Prohibition Era speakeasies of New York.